-“Part of the excitement I feel is just the joy of discovering something new, especially when it involves overcoming major technical challenges to make the discovery,” said Robert Fleischer, head of SCBI’s Center for Conservation and Evolutionary Genetics and a co-author on a paper about the work published in scientific journal Immunogenetics.
+“Part of the excitement I feel is just the joy of discovering something new, especially when it involves overcoming major technical challenges to make the discovery,” said Robert Fleischer, head of SCBI’s Center for Conservation Genomics and a co-author on a paper about the work published in scientific journal Immunogenetics.
 “The other part is that it opens up a realm of additional research possibilities, from understanding the evolution of MHC genes in mammals to determining their precise role in disease resistance.”

 Pairs of genes, known as alleles, determine traits such as eye color or, in this case, disease resistance.
 Proteins made by different alleles in the MHC recognize the proteins in harmful pathogens and attack them, so the more varied the alleles, the stronger the animals’ line of defense against disease.

 SCBI’s researchers found about ten MHC-DQA alleles in the MHC of African and Asian elephants, compared to 20-50 alleles in other vertebrates and up to 100 in humans.
 One allele, however, was particularly common in the 30 African and three Asian elephants involved in the study, suggesting that elephants’ genes may have evolved in response to a past epidemic.